karlotness/adrt/docs/examples.tomography.rst

    plt.imshow(sinogram, aspect="auto")
    plt.colorbar()

-Then we use ``scipy.interpolate.RectBivariateSpline()`` to interpolate the sampled forward data at the ADRT coordinates, forming the ADRT data.
+Then we use :class:`scipy.interpolate.RectBivariateSpline` to interpolate the sampled forward data at the ADRT coordinates, forming the ADRT data.

 .. plot::
    :context: close-figs